Saturday, October 31, 2020

 7. This creation—from where it came to be, if it was produced or if not— he who is the overseer of this (world) in the furthest heaven, he surely knows.
 Or if he does not know...?

-It is noteworthy that Vedic theology, unlike Western theology, does not begin with stories on creation—the Rigveda explores the cosmological issues in its final book (the Mandala 10).
+Vedic theology does not commence with stories on creation as Western theology does.
+The Rigveda explores the cosmological issues in its final book (the Mandala 10).

 Sunday, October 11, 2020